David-Bascom/quasar/docs/src/pages/quasar-plugins/dialog.md

 // this is part of our example (so not required) function onOKClick () {
+  // makes sure the markup is fully removed from DOM emit('hide')
   // on OK, it is REQUIRED to
   // call onDialogOK (with optional payload) onDialogOK()